POLL-New Zealand c.bank on a hiking spree as economic climate gets hotter

 Ben Udy, an economist at Capital Economics, forecasts a 50 basis point hike from the RBNZ on Wednesday, which if realised, would bring rates back to their pre-pandemic level of 1.00%.

-New Zealand's annual inflation rose to 4.9% in the third quarter, the fastest pace in over a decade, driven by housing-related costs and other supply constraints.
+New Zealand's annual inflation rose to 4.9% in the third quarter, the fastest pace in more than a decade, driven by housing-related costs and other supply constraints.

 The RBNZ also warned that more persistent inflationary pressures and any increase in inflation expectations, coupled with weaker growth, could lead to a sudden tightening in financial conditions.

-New Zealand's sizzling housing market will also figure prominently in the monetary policy decision of the central bank, which recently said house prices are above their sustainable level and that increases the chance of a correction.
+New Zealand's sizzling housing market will also figure prominently in the monetary policy decision of the central bank, which recently said house prices were above their sustainable level and that increased the chance of a correction.

 House prices have nearly doubled in the last seven years and are the most unaffordable among OECD nations due to a chronic housing shortage, historically low interest rates and cheap access to capital from the government's pandemic-driven stimulus spending.